mach0/liveStats/README.md

 ## Contribute ##

 Help is welcome !
-There's a serie of issues and ideas on the github repository : https://github.com/olivierdalang/liveStats.git
+There's a series of issues and ideas on the github repository : https://github.com/olivierdalang/liveStats.git